-This is an internal proposal for South Region Middle School #2a (South MS #2a), a Local District 6 middle school built to relieve overcrowding at nearby Nimitz Middle School in Huntington Park.
-South MS #2a will educate 500 students on the traditional school calendar.
-Students from the following neighborhood feeder elementary schools will matriculate to South MS#2a, including Woodland ES, Ochoa Learning Center, Nueva Vista ES, Maywood ES, Loma Vista ES, Huntington Park ES, Hughes ES, Heliotrope ES, Fishburn ES, and Corona ES.
-The focus of South MS #2a is a Math/Science/Technology/Gifted Magnet.
-It is expected that this school will not only attract neighborhood students, but also a diverse range of students throughout Los Angeles who are interested in such a focus.
+This is an internal proposal for South Region Middle School #2c (South MS #2c), a Local District 6 middle school built to relieve overcrowding at nearby Nimitz Middle School in Huntington Park.
+South MS #2c will educate 500 students on the traditional school calendar.
+Students from the following neighborhood feeder elementary schools will matriculate to South MS #2c, including Woodland ES, Ochoa Learning Center, Nueva Vista ES, Maywood ES, Loma Vista ES, Huntington Park ES, Hughes ES, Heliotrope ES, Fishburn ES, and Corona ES.
+The focus of South MS #2c will be international studies, with emphasis on learning the languages and cultures of various groups of people.
+It is expected that this school will attract neighborhood students.
 This proposal, submitted by South Area Teacher Collaborative and UTLA, intends to provide for a free, appropriate, meaningful and successful education for all students in Bell and Los Angeles.